 After law school, Diana became a public defender.
 She was lauded for her trial successes, which were exceptionally above county acquittal rates in both felony and misdemeanor court.
 To this day, Diana’s ease in the courtroom when stakes are high allows her to feel confident about trying a case when an effective compromise can’t be reached.
 Diana is also recognized for her ability to achieve great results with a limited budget.

 Diana’s passion is helping other lawyers find meaning in their work by practicing mindful lawyering and carrying their deeply held personal values to their professional life.
 To this end, she, her staff, and an incredible team of volunteer lawyers created the hugely successful Joy in the Law conferences in September 2016 and September 2018.
 Listen to her speak on Hustle & Flow and The Happy Lawyer Project about nurturing joy in the legal profession.
 Read her Profile of Joy here.

-Diana serves on the Strategy Council for OneJustice, a groundbreaking legal non-profit, teaches spinning classes, and enjoys running around Marin with son and daughter and incredibly tolerant husband, Ethan.
+Diana serves on the Strategy Council for OneJustice, a groundbreaking legal non-profit, teaches spinning classes, and enjoys running around Marin with her son and daughter and incredibly tolerant husband, Ethan.

 Stanford University Law School, J.D., 1998